nickludlam/ReforgerJS/README.md

 2. Open the unzipped folder in your terminal.
 3. Install the dependencies by running `npm install` in your terminal.
 4. Configure the `config.json` file.
 See below for more details.
+5. Once you have enabled the commands you wish to run.
+Before running the bot, Run the command loader `node deploy-commands.js`
-5. Start ReforgerJS by running `node index.js` in your terminal.
+6. Start ReforgerJS by running `node index.js` in your terminal.

 <br>